 The second Macedonian-Roman War began in 200 BC and ended in 196 BC.
 This war, erupting so soon after the after the first, and the exhausting Carthaginian war, was unpopular with Rome, but the Roman Legions, under Flaminius were veterans and prepared.
 The Greeks asked for Roman help against Macedonian incursions and Rome made an alliance against them.
 They launched an attack on the armies of King Philip who refused to guarantee to make no hostile moves against the states of Greece, and Philip V was defeated.
 He lost all his territories outside of Macedonia and had to recognize the independence and autonomy or the southern Greek city-states.

 The third and most decisive Macedonian-Roman war began in 171 BC and ended in 168 BC.
 The Romans were suspicious of the revival of Macedonian fortunes under Philip and his successor, Perseus.
 In 172 the Romans declared war on Perseus and defeated him at Pydna (168).
-The Antigonid dynasty was overthrown, and Macedonia was divided into 4 separate republics under loose Roman jurisdiction.
+The Antigonid dynasty was overthrown, and Macedonia was divided into four separate republics under loose Roman jurisdiction.

 The fourth Macedonian War or revolt occurred between 149 and 148 BC.
 The Macedonians wanted a restoration of their kingdom and supported a man who pretended to be the son of the last king.
 The rebels overran Macedon in 150, attacked southern Greece in 149, but were finally crushed by the Romans in 148 under the praetor Metellus Macedonicus.
 The Romans razed the Greek city of Corinth, one of the leading cities of the revolt and put an end to Greek resistance under Roman rule.
 It was this point, in 146 BC, that Macedonia became an official province with mainland Greece to follow shortly thereafter.